Assisted Living for Seniors with Disabilities

 Special needs trust (SNT) ownership of a home allows home ownership or rental, managed by a trustee for their beneficiary.
 The trust can also pay for needed home modifications and personal caregiver services to help the beneficiary live as safely and independently as possible.67

 The purpose of using an SNT is to give qualifying individuals extra financial resources without jeopardizing their government benefits.
-Home ownership through a special needs trust, however, comes with a large set of rules and responsibilities, so make sure you understand the consequences and benefits before making any decisions.
+Home ownership through a special needs trust, comes with a large set of rules and responsibilities, so make sure you understand the consequences and benefits before making any decisions.
 Remember that hiring in-home care plus the cost of housing can exceed the bundled cost of moving into an assisted living facility.

 Other Resources Concerning Housing for Seniors with Disabilities